andrewk/behaviour/README.md

 ## Woot.
 Now What? ##

 Run `cucumber features`.
-You should see firefox pop up and various cool shit happen.
+You should see Firefox pop up and various cool shit happen.
 Good Times™

+[Write Tests](https://github.com/jnicklas/capybara).
+Run them and watch them fail.
+Write code to make them pass.
+Repeat.
+Win.

+## Testing in Internet Explorer ##

+Testing in on a remote Windows machine is supported.
+See comments in features/support/env.rb for details.